docleaf-labs/docleaf/README.md

 Docleaf is written and maintained by the creator of the [Breathe](https://github.com/breathe-doc/breathe) project.
 It was created to resolve some of the performance and memory consumption issues with Breathe by re-writing the code base to use Rust.
-The user experience is designed to match Breathe.
+The user experience is designed to match and improve on Breathe.